JassemShe/The-Role-of-Caffeine-Alcohol-Smoking-Exercise-and-Sleep-Duration-in-Sleep-Efficiency/README.md

 ### ☕ Caffeine Intake
 Caffeine shows a **small but statistically significant positive effect** on sleep efficiency (β = +0.0235, p = 0.045).
-This result may reflect confounding lifestyle factors, suggesting the importance of cautious interpretation.

 ### 🍷 Alcohol Use
 Alcohol consumption is **strongly associated with reduced sleep efficiency** (β = −0.1002, p < 0.001), confirming its negative impact on sleep quality.